Rajeshwari Kumari

 Ria Rajeshwari Kumari (born 10 December 1991) is an Indian sports shooter and fashion designer.
 Kumari is a trap shooter and has won medals in both domestic and international competitions.
 She won the silver medal at the Women's trap team event in the 2022 Asian Games in Hangzhou.
-In 2024, competed in the Women's trap event in the 2024 Summer Olympics in Paris.
+In 2024, she competed in the Women's trap event in the 2024 Summer Olympics in Paris.
 As of 2024, she is the 9th ranked women's trap shooter in the world.
 Kumari is a co-founder of Saurab Rajeshwari, a luxury Indian clothing and embroidery brand founded in 2021.

 Early life and background

 Ria Rajeshwari Kumari was born on 10 December 1991 in Delhi, India.
 Kumari is the daughter of sports administrator and former Olympic-level trap shooter Randhir Singh and Vinita Singh.

 She is the paternal granddaughter of Bhalindra Singh and the great-granddaughter of Maharaja Bhupinder Singh of Patiala.

 She attended university at Manav Rachna International Institute of Research and Studies.
-She Completed her graduation from Sri Venkateswara College, University of Delhi.